Oxford Union: Governance

+The Bursar, the Deputy Bursar and the Access Officers attend meetings of Standing Committee in an advisory capacity.

+Day-to-day management of the Union is partly conducted by professional staff, principally the Bursar, the Deputy Bursar and the House Manager.

+Elections

+Elections are held to fill the offices of President-elect, Librarian-elect, Treasurer-elect and Secretary, as well as 6 positions on the Standing Committee and 11 positions on the Secretary's Committee.
+In order to stand for election to the Secretary's Committee, members must make two speeches on different nights during the term they stand for election.
+For the other offices, candidates must have additionally made two such speeches in the previous term.
+Elections are always held on Friday of 7th Week of the university's Full Term.

+The election for the Chair of the Consultative Committee is held at the meeting of the Consultative Committee on Monday of 8th Week of each term.
+Only members who have attended four of the last eight meetings of the Consultative Committee may either stand for election as Chair or vote.

+The number of elected positions on Standing Committee was increased from 5 to 7 in Michael Li's term (Trinity 2017) and implemented in Chris Zabilowicz's term (Michaelmas 2017).
+However, the number of elected positions was decreased back to 5 officers at the end of James Price's term (Hilary 2021) before being increased to six at the end of Molly Mantle's term.
+It remains an ongoing point of discussion within the Society.

+Students running for election usually stand as part of a team, known as slates, enabling voters to support a designated candidate for each position and increase each candidate's vote count.

 Controversies

-1933: King and Country Debate

-The Oxford Union has long associated itself with freedom of speech, most famously by debating and passing the motion "This House would under no circumstances fight for its King and country" in 1933.
-The debate polarized opinion across the country, with the Daily Telegraph running an article headlined "DISLOYALTY AT OXFORD: GESTURE TOWARDS THE REDS".

-Several prominent Union members (including Randolph Churchill) tried to expunge this motion and the result of the debate from the Union's minute book.
-This attempt was defeated in a meeting more attended than the original debate.
-Sir Edward Heath records in his memoirs that Randolph Churchill was then chased around Oxford by undergraduates who intended to debag him (i.e., humiliate him by removing his trousers), and was then fined by the police for being illegally parked.

 1996: OJ Simpson

 In May 1996 President Paul Kenward invited O. J. Simpson to address the union, his first public address since his October acquittal by a Los Angeles jury of murdering his ex-wife Nicole Brown Simpson and her friend Ron Goldman in 1994.
 Speaking for 90 minutes in front of 1,300 students, Simpson spoke of racism in the Los Angeles Police Department, and said he was sorry for hitting his wife, Nicole.

 Paul Kenward had given O. J. Simpson assurances there would be no broadcast media at the union debate.
 However, Chris Philp, (now Conservative MP and then a second-year student at University College and features editor of the student magazine Cherwell), was fined £50 for selling a written transcript of the debate and helping to sell an audio cassette to TV stations.